 As anyone who has endured finding an apartment and/or roommates in New York City can tell you, the process can be one headache after another.
 Co-living seeks to eliminate some of the common hurdles, while charging a premium for individual rooms.
 Most significantly for some new renters, some co-living spaces do not have stringent income requirements or require guarantors.
 Co-living also removes the politics and annoyance of splitting bills, keeping common spaces clean, and furnishing an apartment.
 Many will also ensure there are always basic staples on hand, like salt and pepper, olive oil, and paper towels.
 Everything is typically included in the monthly rent.
 Some co-living buildings also try to offer residents a pop-up social life, providing events and outings so newcomers and the interpersonally lazy can meet people without too much effort.

 Many a new-school-SRO evangelist will tell you that when you factor in all the costs of day-to-day needs and conveniences, co-living is actually cheaper than conventional renting, but that's obviously subjective and up for debate.
 The arrangement definitely does offer a flexibility that standard rental agreements do not.
 Some buildings offer minimum stays as short as 30 days, or even a single night, and many allow residents to hop from property to property.
 Some New York co-living companies have crashed and burned, but plenty have survived, and thrived.
-Here is our guide to the many co-living options in New York City, and what each of them has to offer.
+Here is our guide to 10 co-living options in New York City, and what each of them has to offer.

 Tagline: "All inclusive co-living"